How many times has someone told you to "be strong?" How many times have you heard a black woman proudly say, "I'm a Strong Black Woman?"

 The strong black woman narrative is killing black women!
 This toxic narrative can lead to depression, higher stress levels, and other mental health issues.
 The black woman has been suffering in silence for a long time.
 It's time to put down the load and prioritize yourself because you matter, too.

-Contact us today to see how we can help you change the narrative.
+Schedule an appointment with us today to see how we can help you change the narrative.

 Disclaimer: For informational use only.
 This is not medical advice.
 A therapist-client relationship has not been established by receiving and/or viewing blogs from Well-Life Counseling & Spiritual Center, PLLC.